SaifEldien/saifeldien/README.md

 ---

 ### 📱 Featured Projects
+* **Fixit – Service Marketplace:**  A high-performance full-stack platform connecting clients with technicians.
+Features Socket.io for real-time chat and Live GPS tracking with a clean BLoC/Cubit architecture.
 * **My Devices Asset Management:** A full-stack system for tracking and managing device rentals with live geolocation.
 * **Hello Pal:** A bilingual social networking app with real-time translation and voice/video calling.
 * **Your Days:** A mood-tracking journal published on the Google Play Store.